1. Make your own ice-lollies

 8. Leave the car at home

 Most car journeys are within two miles of where we live.
-In hot, dry weather there is one less excuse not to get your old bicycle out.
+In warm, dry weather that's one less excuse not to get your bicycle out.

 Make it a rule to use your bike when the journey is two miles or less, or even walk.
 Your bank account, your body and the environment will thank you for it.